Angela Douglas

-Angela Douglas (born 29 October 1940), born Angela McDonagh, is an English actress.
+Angela Douglas (born Angela McDonagh; born 29 October 1940) is an English actress.

 Early life

-Douglas was born in Gerrards Cross, Buckinghamshire.
+Douglas was born in Gerrards Cross, Buckinghamshire in 1940.

 Career

-Douglas started acting as a teenager, joining the Worthing, West Sussex repertory company, before making her West End theatre debut in 1958.
+Douglas began acting as a teenager, joining the Worthing, West Sussex repertory company, before making her West End theatre debut in 1958.

 Douglas made an uncredited appearance as an audience member in the 1958 film version of Six-Five Special.
 She made her (non-speaking) film debut in 1959 in The Shakedown, and then appeared with Tommy Steele in It's All Happening.
 She is best remembered for her roles in several Carry On Films in the 1960s, including Carry On Cowboy (1965) as an all-singing and trigger-happy version of Annie Oakley.
 She then appeared in Carry On Screaming!
 (1966), Follow That Camel (1967) and Carry On Up the Khyber (1968).
 She has, by virtue of this association, appeared on many retrospective and spin-off programmes.
 Douglas made an appearance in North Wales in September 2005 to unveil a plaque dedicated to the filming of Carry On Up the Khyber, as part of the movie had been shot in Llanberis.

 Her other films have included The Comedy Man (1964), Digby, the Biggest Dog in the World (1973), and The Four Feathers (2002).

-Her television credits have included Gideon's Way, The Avengers, The Saint; in which she played Jenny Turner, a psychology student in the episode The Death Game, Z-Cars, Dixon of Dock Green, Jason King, Casualty, Holby City, Coronation Street, and Doctor at Large.
+Her television credits have included Gideon's Way, The Avengers, The Saint; in which she played Jenny Turner, a psychology student in the episode The Death Game, Z-Cars, Dixon of Dock Green, Jason King, Dr Who, Casualty, Holby City, Coronation Street, and Doctor at Large.

+In 2001 she appeared in the Yorkshire Television period drama Heartbeat, in which she played Sonia Parking in the episode "Who's Who".